asomers/tokio-file/README.md

 # License

-`tokio-file` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+`tokio-file` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE, and LICENSE-MIT for details.